-Written by a novelist and two cognitive scientists, Make it Stick: The Science of Successful Learning presents robust findings from rigorous laboratory and classroom research on powerful learning strategies.
+Written by a novelist and two cognitive scientists, Make it Stick: The Science of Successful Learning presents key cognitive science findings and learning strategies, drawn from rigorous laboratory and classroom research.

-In “To Learn, Retrieve,” the authors describe retrieval practice research “in the wild.”
-Experiments in a K-12 school district demonstrated that retrieval practice raised students' grades from a C+ to an A-, with benefits lasting for the entire school year.
+In “To Learn, Retrieve,” the authors describe retrieval practice research in authentic classrooms.
+Experiments in a K-12 school district demonstrated that retrieval practice raised students' grades from a C+ to an A-, with benefits lasting for an entire school year.

 For this recommendation, “Mix Up Your Practice,” the authors present research on two robust teaching strategies: spacing and interleaving.
 Research demonstrates that simply spacing out or rearranging concepts to be taught can yield a large boost in learning.